Stay Up-to-Date with the Latest Updates to the Maple Physics Package

 This is the Maple 18 version of the physics research package.
 It includes the physics library file, a Maple document for trying the changes, and installation instructions.

-This is the final update for Maple 17.
+This is the final update for Maple 17, on March 18.

 Note: A research version of the Special Functions package is also available.